Knock Out Your Knee Pain With Knee Physical Therapy In Fort Myers, FL

 Stiff Knees

 One of the most common knee conditions is stiff knees.
 Stiff knees are usually caused by poor range of motion and lack of flexibility.
 Aging is one of the leading causes of decreased range of motion and stiffness in the knees.
-Stiff knees can have various causes, but a physical therapist is trained to identify and treat the causes.
+Stiff knees can have various causes, but physical therapists are trained to identify and treat the underlying causes of stiffness.

 Signs & Symptoms of Stiff Knees: